Sales executives connect organisations with customers by winning new business, building client relationships and opening up new markets

 Working hours

-Working hours vary according to the sector but are generally quite long, with the pressure to meet targets making late finishes a regular part of the job, especially at the end of the employer's financial quarter or year.
+Working hours vary according to the sector but are generally quite long, with the pressure to meet targets making early starts and late finishes a regular part of the job.

 What to expect